ralgozino/vmtory/README.md

 ### Screenshots:

-Plase refer to this imgus album: https://imgur.com/a/X94zHHT
+Plase refer to this imgur album: https://imgur.com/a/X94zHHT

 ### Current state